Use it to unit-test Appery.io server-code functions.

 It should be mentioned that write requests to Appery DB are not actually executed by ApperyUnit, so database remains unchanged after the test and we can run it once again with the same results.

-mode, then read requests to Appery DB are replaced with echoes, and the contents of read and write request parameters
+When ApperyUnit is started in test mode, then read requests to Appery DB are replaced with echoes, and the contents of read and write request parameters

 Downloading server-codes to version control